Black Friday Nintendo Switch deals 2022 day two: best offers and discounts

 US retailers:

-The deals are already rolling in with Nintendo already starting its Black Friday eShop sales, with up to 75% off a whole range of games.
+The deals are already rolling in with Nintendo already starting its Cyber Monday eShop sales, with up to 75% off a whole range of games.
 Disney Dreamlight Valley has 15% off, Doom Eternal has 60% off and Metroid Dread has 33% off.
 Buy your eShop credits through VG247's eShop, use the discount code "BLACKFRIDAY", and you'll bag yourself 10% off the credits too.

 Best UK deals on Switch games